lilygrierjil/lily-de-zoomcamp-final-project/README.md

 terraform apply -var="project=$PROJECT_ID"
 ```

+7. Activate the environment by running `conda env update -n finalproject -f environment.yml` followed by `conda activate finalproject`.

-7. To run the full ETL, open one additional terminal window, activate your environment, and run `prefect agent start --work-queue "default"`.
-Then open a second window, activate your environment, and run `prefect agent start --work-queue "default"`.
+7. To run the full ETL, open one additional terminal window, run `conda activate finalproject`, and run `prefect agent start --work-queue "default"`.
+Then open a second window, run `conda activate finalproject`, and run `prefect agent start --work-queue "default"`.
 8. Run python `deployment.py` to create the deployment.
 This creates two deployments, one to be run on a daily schedule and one that can be called ad hoc.

-To run the pipeline immediately, run `prefect deployment run main-flow/one-time-deployment`.
+9. To run the pipeline immediately, run `prefect deployment run main-flow/one-time-deployment`.
 Note that the pipeline takes 15-ish minutes to run in full.

 99. When you are done, be sure to run `terraform destroy` to destroy all created resources.
 This step is important as the project uses resource-intensive services that could end up costing you money if you don't shut them down!